 At Nazariya, we believe that people of privilege can use their privilege to fight for the rights of others to build a more progressive and accepting society which is why we have extended membership to straight allies.
-Intersectionality is another core principle for us as we believe that in order to achieve justice and equality, the queer movement needs to be a lot more inclusive and accessible.
-Thus, we must provide a platform for the religious minorities, intersex, gender non-conforming, tribals, dalits, disabled, and many others who are often erased or overlooked by the mainstream queer movement.
-We also believe that the Indian queer movement is largely dominated by the older generation and it does not fully cater to the needs of the younger generation, therefore, we advocate for more youth involvement within the movement.
-Deeply inspired by the struggles of the Indian feminist movement, we strongly believe in feminism and also possess anti-establishment beliefs.
+We believe that in order to achieve justice and equality, the queer movement needs to be a lot more inclusive and accessible.
+We must provide a platform for the religious minorities, intersex, gender non-conforming, tribals, dalits, disabled, and many others who are often erased or overlooked by the mainstream queer movement.